Ireland Student Visa: Application Process

 Here are the application guidelines for your Ireland Study Visa:

-- As mentioned earlier, candidates would be required to visit the official website of the Irish Immigration Service to create their online student visa application via AVATS
+- As mentioned earlier, candidates would be required to visit the official website of the Irish Immigration Service to create their online student visa application via AVATS.

 - Visa applicants would be required to complete the online application form.
-Then print and sign the completed application form
+Then print and sign the completed application form.

-- Candidates would be then required to arrange their appointment with Visa Facilitation Service (VFS) and pay the Ireland Visa Application fee
+- Candidates would then be required to arrange their appointment with Visa Facilitation Service (VFS) and pay the Ireland Visa Application fee.

 - Applicants would be then required to compile supporting documents and follow instructions on the summary application form generated by the system.
 The summary application sheet will also contain your application transaction number.
-This is important, as you will need it later
+This is important, as you will need it later.

 - Once you have completed the payment and appointment booking process, the payment receipt and an appointment confirmation receipt will be sent to your email address.
-You must print the receipts and bring them with you to your appointment at VFS or the Embassy of Ireland
+You must print the receipts and bring them with you to your appointment at VFS or the Embassy of Ireland.

-- Wait on your visa outcome
+- Wait for your visa outcome.

 Note: Applicants should refrain from providing false or misleading information, as this would lead to the immediate termination of their visa application.
 In certain cases, the candidate could be banned from appealing the visa decision for a period of 5 years.
 Download: Ireland Student Visa Information.pdf